Philosophical skepticism: Sextus Empiricus

-Subjectively, both the powers of the senses and of reasoning may vary among different people.
+Subjectively, the powers of the senses and reasoning may vary among different people.
 And since knowledge is a product of one or the other, and since neither are reliable, knowledge would seem to be in trouble.
 For instance, a color-blind person sees the world quite differently from everyone else.
-Moreover, one cannot even give preference on the basis of the power of reason, i.e., by treating the rational animal as a carrier of greater knowledge than the irrational animal, since the irrational animal is still adept at navigating their environment, which suggests the ability to "know" about some aspects of the environment.
+Moreover, one cannot even give preference based on the power of reason, i.e., by treating the rational animal as a carrier of greater knowledge than the irrational animal, since the irrational animal is still adept at navigating their environment, which suggests the ability to "know" about some aspects of the environment.